 By completing a master’s degree in psychology, you will be prepared to work directly in this field or a related field.
 A master’s program will teach you how to:

 - Apply a wide range of contemporary theories to real-world circumstances as well as teach you how to carry out various forms of research methods.

 - Analyze such theories and methods so you can develop effective professional-practice strategies.

 - Evaluate the sociocultural implications of the choices made in the field of psychology in addition to the ethical and legal implications.

 Another factor that will determine how long it takes you to earn a master’s degree in psychology is your area of specialization.
 The three most common areas of specialization include:

 - General psychology: With this area as your specialization, you will probably be able to complete your master’s program in as little as a year.
 During your coursework, you will learn about cognitive psychology, behavioral approaches and much more.

 - Addictions: If you choose to specialize in addictions, your master’s degree will likely take between two to three years to earn.
 During your studies, you will learn about treatment methods, group counseling, co-occurring disorders and more.

-- Applied Behavior Analysis: If you are looking to work with disabled patients, you will benefit the most from specializing in applied behavior analysis.
+- Applied Behavior Analysis: If you are looking to work with patients with disabilities, you will benefit the most from specializing in applied behavior analysis.
 This type of master’s degree will more than likely take you three years to earn.

 With a master’s degree in psychology, you will be prepared to work in supervisory positions.
 Some of the more common employers of people who possess this type of credential include social services, research facilities and mental health centers.
 If you already possess a degree in psychology, you should consider earning your master’s.
 From an increased salary level to more job opportunities, the benefits gained are enormous.
 Better yet, earning this type of degree can usually be accomplished in as little as one to three years.